Access4all/adg/pages/setup/screen-readers/jaws/README.md

 # JAWS installation and configuration

-**JAWS (Job Access With Speech) is one of the most-used screen readers.
+**JAWS (Job Access With Speech) is one of the most-used desktop screen readers.
 Therefore it's very important to ensure its compatibility with your websites.
 Due to its heavy weight, JAWS is a rather clumsy companion while developing, but it's absolutely crucial to fire it up every now and then for counterchecking accessibility on desktop.**

 ## Installation